 Just in case you need a helping hand, this dish is pronounced pa-prikash.
 In Serbia, paprika is the name of the red vegetable, not quit the Hungarian spice that this dish is often associated with.

-I was raised on the Serbian version of paprikash – made with the paprika seasonings, tomatoes, chunky potatoes, carrots and chicken.
-Often, paprikash was served on top of boiled pasta or mashed potatoes, it was sooo delicious and I still love it!
-But this recipe is my take on this traditional meal, making it essentially a meat alternative.
+I was raised on the Serbian version of paprikash – made with the paprika seasonings, tomatoes, chunky potatoes, carrots, and chicken.
+Often, paprikash was served on top of boiled pasta or mashed potatoes, it was so delicious, and I still love it!
+But this recipe is my take on this traditional meal, making it a meat alternative.
 I only wish that I could get my hands on the authentic Hungarian paprika spice, then this dish would transport me to another realm.
 If you happen to come across the Hungarian-style paprika, use it!
 But for now, mixing up smoked and sweet paprika gives this recipe that extra kick of flavour.
-It is what Paprikash is all about – the peppers.
+It is what Paprikash is all about – peppers.

 While it may be tricky to pronounce, it is easy to make.
-Basically it goes just like many soups or stews.
+It goes just like many soups or stews.
 Sauté the onions and peppers in some olive oil and a pinch of salt.
 Let the aroma of the bell pepper come through.
-Once everything has softened, add the chopped potatoes and carrots, chickpeas and give everything a stir.
+Once everything has softened, add the chopped potatoes, carrots, the chickpeas and give everything a stir.
 Then, add the vegetable broth, Italian crushed tomatoes, sundried tomato pesto, bay leaves, grounded sweet paprika, grounded smoked paprika, and parsley.
-Add the salt and pepper to taste and let this all cook nicely on a medium heat with the lid closed half way.
+Add the salt and pepper to taste and let this all cook nicely on a medium heat with the lid closed halfway.
 Cook for 35-45 minutes while stirring occasionally.
 Nothing should become stuck or burnt to the bottom of the pot.
 Stirring the Paprikash often is important.